klxdale/klxdale/README.md

 -- @klxdale --
 --------------

-- Analyst and data scientist
+- Data scientist and data analyst
 - Predictive modelling/optimisation, data-driven storytelling
 - Passionate about optimisation & machine learning techniques and using data science to benefit society